sima-11/SMSegmentView/README.md

 Initialise SMSegmentView:
 You can simply use `SMSegmentView(frame:)` to initialise your segment view by using the default properties.
 But mostly, you may want to use `SMSegmentView(frame: seperatorColour: seperatorWidth: segmentProperties:)` to make it look more customised.
-`segmentProperties:` reads a `Dictionary<String, AnyObject>` value.
+The parameter `segmentProperties:` reads a `Dictionary<String, AnyObject>` value.
 You can find what key it supports on the top of `SMSegmentView` file.

 E.g.
 ```